joelvonrotz/joelvonrotz.github.io/content/writing/journaling-obsidian-zola/index.md

 Before Obsidian is setup up, the website repository needs to be copied onto your phone via USB (or whatever you use to transfer data between Phone and PC)

-1. Connect your phone to your PC, where the repository of your Zola based website is located.
+1. Connect your phone to your PC, where the repository of your Zola based website is located. (**Important**: the website repo needs to have a `.git` folder)
 2. Copy the website files onto your phone for example under `internal/Documents/Obsidian/vault_website`

+This copy step is done to remove the hassle of having to initialize the repo inside Obsidian.md and adding the necessary remote repository.
+By simply copying the repo onto your phone, the git repo is already initialized and ready to go.

 ### Obsidian